TargetZero1/FFS_Roblox/README.md

 # Bread Factory Tycoon

-🍞 **Welcome to Bread Factory Tycoon**, the ultimate game where you rise to the top by creating the most epic bread factory ever seen!
+🍞 Welcome to Bread Factory Tycoon, the ultimate game where you rise to the top by creating the most epic bread factory ever seen!

 Craft mouthwatering bread, upgrade endlessly, and hatch adorable pets to assist you in running the show.
 Immerse yourself in a tranquil park with soothing music as you build your bread empire.